zwacky/wicki-io/content/posts/2021-11-woff2-one-font-format-to-rule-them-all/index.md

 ---

-## Comparisons
+## Comparison

 I'll go ahead and use the following criteria for my score to compare font formats:
-1) Browser support as of November 2021
+- Browser support as of November 2021
-2) File size (aka format efficiency)
+- File size (aka format efficiency)

 For the file size I used [Comic Sans Neue](http://comicneue.com/) and the browser support I gathered from [caniuse.com](https://caniuse.com).
-Here's the let's have a look at the following table ordered historically with these criterias:
+Here's the let's have a look at the following table ordered historically with these criteria:

 | Font Format | Release year | Browser support | File size | **Score**  |
 |-------------|--------------|-----------------|-----------|------------|